sandstorm-io/sandstorm/docs/developing/auth.md

   SHA-256.
 For example: `0ba26e59c64ec75dedbc11679f267a40`.
 This
   header is **not sent at all for anonymous users**.

+* `X-Sandstorm-Tab-Id`: Unique identifier for the grain tab in which this request is taking place.
+This can be used to correlate multiple requests being performed in the same tab even when the user is anonymous.
+Also, for HTTP APIs, requests using the same API token will have the same tab ID, to allow you to correlate requests from the same client.

 * `X-Sandstorm-Permissions`: This contains a list of the permissions held by the current user, joined with a comma such as `edit,read` or `read`.
 Permissions are defined in the package's